-Sasha’s frustration at the distinct separation between musical performance and scientific enquiry led her to the Centre for Performance Science.
-She enroled in the Royal College of Music’s Master of Performance Science programme in 2017; her thesis explored the experiences of musicians with moderate-to-severe performance anxiety in simulated performance environments.
+After being awarded a BMus for classical voice performance and psychology from the University of British Columbia (UBC), Sasha travelled from her hometown of Vancouver, Canada and enrolled in the Royal College of Music’s Master of Performance Science programme.
+In her thesis, Sasha explored the experiences of musicians with moderate-to-severe performance anxiety in simulated performance environments.
 She was awarded an MSc in Performance Science with distinction in September 2018.
-Sasha is thrilled to be a part of the doctoral cohort at RCM and looks forward offering contributions to an innovative sphere of knowledge.

 Faculties / departments: Research